St Albert’s College has a range of activities designed to support academic success and career development for each of our residents.

 • A subject in which they have expertise

 College Staff Support

 Importantly, when a resident is having any issues with their studies, staff at the College will actively support them or guide them to the right support person in the university.
-Our Student Experience Team includes the Dean of Students (Jack Spork) and Registrar/Student Advisor (Louise Butterworth), who are both graduates of UNE, and the Deputy Master (Ari Metuamate) recently completed a PhD at the Australian National University.
-The College Master (Jas Lincoln) has had a long career as an educator and is also graduate of UNE.
+Our Student Experience Team includes the Dean of Students (Jack Spork) and Registrar/Student Advisor (Louise Butterworth), who are both graduates of UNE, and the Deputy Principal (Ari Metuamate) recently completed a PhD at the Australian National University.
+The College Principal (Jas Lincoln) has had a long career as an educator and is also graduate of UNE.